 The Ohio University researchers had not set out to study dust.
 No. They were trying to test a certain type of sensor.
 In the process, dust got trapped inside the sensor.
 Fortunately, the researchers found a way to measure the composition of individual particles.
 Here’s what they discovered.
 Can you believe they were able to identify 63! different particles in individual particles?
 But what components come together to form these particles?

 According to one of the researchers, dirt particles have organic matter as their most common component.
 Quartz is the second most common component.
 More than 50 percent of the particles classified contained quartz and organic matter.
 The researchers also detected human-made chemicals whose origin they attributed to air pollution.
 Analyses also revealed that the particles under examination contained small amounts of construction materials fertilizers.

 So, Where Does Dust Come from?

 It comes from many different sources.
-It comes from roads, plants, wind, attics, basements, fibers, and decomposing insects.
+It comes from roads, construction projects, wind, attics, basements, fibers, and decomposing insects.
 It may also come from insects, pollen, pets, ducts and vents, knick knacks, electronics, carpeting, and clothes dryers.
-Aside from that, you probably live in a state that sees more dust than other states.
+Aside from that, it’s possible you live in a state that generally sees more dust than others.